ikegami/perl-Syntax-Feature-Loop/README.txt

 feature-loop

-Provides the "loop BLOCK" syntax for unconditional loops.
+feature::loop is a lexically-scoped pragma that provides the C<loop BLOCK> syntax for unconditional loops.

 INSTALLATION